 Self-driving cars (SDC) are perhaps the most exciting and fastest emerging technology of today.
-All of the industries biggest players want to be part of this phenomena, many of whom have already announced how their new smart machines will become an everyday reality over the next few years.
+All of the industry’s biggest players want to be part of this phenomenon, many of whom have already announced how their new smart machines will become an everyday reality over the next few years.

 However, the massive amount of time and cost required to make these cars commonplace in our current infrastructure is astronomical and impractical.
 Kind of like trying to build a way for airplanes to travel by land.
 What we need is for the industry to shift their focus to creating a new dedicated transportation infrastructure for SDC.

 According to the current technology, there are two main basic ways to make the four wheels of a car safely drive autonomous:

 - Robotics: Traditional schema for sensor and feedback control.
 Reliable, but with a limited capacity to handle all the possible situations and environments that a car may encounter in the real world.